 - 3 tablespoon almonds sliced

 - 2 tablespoon pistachios slivered

 - Preheat the oven at 350 degrees F.

-- Combine oil and ghee together.
+- In a mixing bowl, combine oil and ghee together.
 Add the sugar and whisk it all together until creamy.

 - Then add eggs, one at a time and whisk it very well.